gojimmypi/VerilogLanguageExtension/README.md

 * `.verilog`
 * `.vh`

-See the line in the [VerilogClassifer](./Classification/VerilogClassifer.cs) to add more file types:
+See the line in the [VerilogClassifer](./Classification/VerilogClassifier.cs) to add more file types:

 `[FileExtension(".v;.verilog;.vh")] // semi-colon delimited file extensions`

+## Installation

+The easiest way to install the release version is to use the Visual Studio `Extensions - Manages Extensions`.
+Type the search word `FPGA` or `VerilogLanguage` to find the extension in the Online downloads.

-## Installation - Visual Studio Market Place
+### Installation - Visual Studio Market Place

+The VSIX file can also be downloaded manually from the Visual Studio Marketplace web site:

 https://marketplace.visualstudio.com/items?itemName=gojimmypi.gojimmypi-verilog-language-extension

-## Installation - Manual install with source code
+### Installation - Manual install with source code

 Find the location of your `VSIXInstaller.exe`, typpically in `.\Common7\IDE\` of Developer Command Prompt.
 Shown is an example of VS2017 Enterprise: